dequelabs/cauldron/CONTRIBUTING.md

 |                      | Adding a css variable                                                 | `minor`            |
 |                      | Removing a css variable                                               | `major` (breaking) |
 |                      | Modifying css properties                                              | `patch` or `minor` |

+### Pull Requests

+We aim to review pull requests within a day or two.
+If your changes are time sensitive, feel free to request an expedited review on GitHub or reach out in the private `#cauldron` slack channel.

+Once approved by a member of the Cauldron team, your pull request can be merged at any time but _must_ be squash merged.

+#### Previewing Changes

+Cauldron documentation is deployed automatically via [amplify web previews for pull requests](https://docs.aws.amazon.com/amplify/latest/userguide/pr-previews.html) with each commit to a PR.
+To view the preview of your changes, navigate to your PR and find the comment from the `aws-amplify` bot, which will include a link to the preview site for that PR.
+The preview site will only persist for as long as the PR remains opened, and will be deleted when closed.

 ### Testing Strategies